GrahamDumpleton/mod_wsgi/docs/user-guides/mod-wsgi-express-quickstart.rst

     transient filesystem and the egg cache should persist across restarts.

+``--python-warnings SPEC``
+    Add an entry to the Python warnings filter, using the standard ``-W`` syntax
+    (``action:message:category:module:lineno``).
+    Repeatable; each occurrence is emitted as a separate
+    :doc:`../configuration-directives/WSGIPythonWarnings`
+    directive in the generated configuration.
+The
+    most common form is just an action:
+    ``--python-warnings error`` converts every
+    warning into an exception, useful for catching deprecation regressions in CI.

 ``--locale NAME``
     Locale for the WSGI process, equivalent to setting ``LC_ALL``.
 If unset and the inherited